Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

 ## Debug the app

+1. Install Visual Studio Code

+   * [Download](https://code.visualstudio.com/docs/setup/osx) and install Visual Studio Code.
+Visual Studio Code is a lightweight but powerful source code editor.

-This section depends on VS Code and its extension `C/C++`.
+   * Open VS Code and install extension named `C/C++`.
+If you have already installed it, please make sure you're using the latest version.

-1. The `C/C++` extension needs a pipe program to communicate with a remote shell for remote debugging.
+2. The `C/C++` extension needs a pipe program to communicate with a remote shell for remote debugging.
 Here we choose SSH.
 To avoid password input, we generate SSH key and upload it to Pi.

    * Run `ssh-keygen` command in Terminal to generate SSH key.